bjlkeng/bjlkeng.github.io/source/posts/manifolds.rst

 Since it's a manifold, we know that each point locally has a mapping to a lower dimensional Euclidean space (say :math:`\mathbb{R}^n`) via :math:`\varphi`, our *chart* or *coordinate system*.
-If we take a point :math:`P` in our domain, and map it into the lower dimensional Euclidean space, the mapped point is called the *coordinate* of :math:`P` in our chart.
+If we take a point :math:`p` in our domain, and map it into the lower dimensional Euclidean space, the mapped point is called the *coordinate* of :math:`p` in our chart.
 Finally, if we have a bunch of charts whose domains exactly spans the entire manifold, then this is called an *atlas*.